djalbat/occam-lexers/README.md

     \+|\-|\*|\/|\(|\)|

-Neither of the two remaining examples allow the grammar to be changed dynamically however this is easily done by editing the `grammar.js` files in the corresponding directories and rebuilding.
+Neither of the two remaining examples allow the grammar to be changed dynamically, however this is easily done by editing the `grammar.js` files in the corresponding directories and rebuilding.
 For instructions on how to do so, see the section on compiling from source immediately after this one:

 ### The Florence example